Meetings end without a clear decision or named owner

 Recurring issues that kept resurfacing in meetings get resolved because the structure surfaces root causes rather than managing symptoms

-In 50 minutes, we will calculate the true cost of your current meeting culture, identify where the bloat and the gaps are, and show you what High Performance Meetings would produce for your organization.
+In 30 minutes, we identify where the bloat and the gaps are, and show you what High Performance Meetings would produce for your organization.

 LoyaltyOps™ HQ